yogevshalmon/allsat-circuits/README.md

 # allsat-circuits
-AllSAT enumeration for circuit(in aiger format)
+AllSAT enumeration for Combinational Circuits(in aiger format)